pjekel/cbtree/documentation/FileStore.md

 File Store is set.
 In general, it is good pratice not to include any files you may consider private, hidden or not, in any directory you expose to the outside world.

-***NOTE:*** Only the CGI implementation will also recognize the Microsoft Windows hidden file attribute.
+***NOTE:*** Only the Windwos CGI implementation will also recognize the Microsoft Windows hidden file attribute.

 <h2 id="file-store-properties">File Store Properties</h2>